 The former Troilus Mine, located northeast of the Val-d'Or district of Quebec, produced 2 million ounces of gold and almost 70,000 tonnes of copper between 1996 and 2010.

-As a result of the previous operation, the Troilus property already has well established infrastructure, including an extensive network of well-maintained roads, a substation and high-tension power lines maintained by Hydro-Quebec, a permitted tailings facility, and operating water treatment plant.
+As a result of the previous operation, the Troilus property already has well established infrastructure, including an extensive network of well-maintained roads, a 50MW substation and +60 kms of high-tension power lines maintained by Hydro-Quebec, a permitted tailings facility, and operating water treatment plants.

 Our team believes that the Troilus project represents a unique opportunity for a potential mine restart in one of the world’s most favourable mining jurisdictions.